SYT-510

-SYT-510 is an endocannabinoid reuptake inhibitor, or "selective endocannabinoid reuptake inhibitor" ("SERI"), which is under development for the treatment of anxiety disorders, mood disorders, and traumatic stress disorders.
-It is said to mildly and selectively increase levels of endocannabinoids like anandamide via inhibition of a newly identified biological target.
-As of January 2024, the drug is in the preclinical stage of development or is entering phase 1 clinical trials for the preceding indications.
-It is under development by a pharmaceutical company called Synendos Therapeutics.
+SYT-510 is a selective endocannabinoid reuptake inhibitor (SERI) which is under development for the treatment of psychiatric disorders, anxiety disorders, mood disorders, and traumatic stress disorders.
+It is currently being developed by a pharmaceutical company called Synendos Therapeutics.

+SERIs have been shown to both mildly and selectively increase levels of endocannabinoids such as anandamide (AEA) and 2-arachidonoyl glycerol (2-AG) via inhibition of a newly identified biological target.
+In September 2025, Synendos reported the successful completion of Phase 1 clinical trials in healthy volunteers, paving the way for the start of Phase 2a clinical study in Generalized Anxiety Disorder (GAD).